Are you not sure why everyone is so hyped about essential oils?

 - 6 oz bottle of witch hazel

-Add the 30 drops of the Le Away oil to the 6oz of witch hazel in a glass spray bottle.
+Add the 30 drops (combined) of the essential oils to the 6oz of witch hazel in a glass spray bottle.

 Spray directly on the skin to avoid all insects.